kakalak-lumberJack/sakuragi/README.md

 # Sakuragi
-Based on Sakuragi mod from Redtrees by Glory!
+Adapted Sakuragi mod from Redtrees by Glory!

-Rewrite by lumberJack adds groves of blooming cherry trees to deciduous and [bamboo forests](https://github.com/kakalak-lumberJack/bamboo_forest)
+Rewritten by lumberJack adds groves of blooming cherry trees to deciduous forest New cherry blossom (pink and white) textures by Tenplus1 from ethereal mod CC0

 Includes:

-* New, less boxy schematic tree shape
+* Less boxy schematic with smaller scale similar to default trees
-* Bug fixes including adding leaf decay, forced placement over grass, flowers etc.
+* Fixes including adding leaf decay, forced placement over grass, flowers etc.
-* Added features such as support bamboo forest, stairsplus (moreblocks) and stairs for wood and tree nodes.
+* Added stairsplus (moreblocks) and stairs for wood and tree nodes.
+* Two varieties of cherry tree with textures from Ethereal

-Includes original features such as fences, gates and japanese doors.
+Original features such as fences, gates and japanese doors.

-Relicensed to MIT licences.
+Relicensed to code MIT licences.

+Original License info:
 ------------------------------------------
 Cherry Trees?
 Blossoms? for Minetest.
 Add a Nipponese feel to your worlds.